Hurricane Frances: Retirement

-Because of the hurricane's effects in the United States, the name Frances was retired from the rotating lists of tropical cyclone names in the spring of 2005 by the World Meteorological Organization, and will never again be used for an Atlantic basin tropical cyclone.
-The name was replaced with Fiona for the 2010 season.
+Because of the hurricane's effects, the name Frances was retired from the rotating lists of tropical cyclone names in the spring of 2005 by the World Meteorological Organization, and will never again be used for an Atlantic basin tropical cyclone.
+Frances's retirement was already requested ahead of the season by a delegate from France, and would have been retired regardless of the storm's impacts.
+The name Frances was replaced with Fiona for the 2010 season.